mnfst/manifest/docs/pages/entities.md

 The application should reload with some cats now !

-The new `/entities/cat.entity.ts` file has been created with the following content:
+A new `/entities/cat.entity.ts` file was created with the following content:

 ```js
 @Entity({